psipred/psipred_react/README.md

 2. In `mainform.js` add the algorithm to HTML table in either the `SeqForm` or `StructForm` class.
 Copy an existing check box and edit as needed.
 Both the input `name` and `value` must be of the form `'[ALGORITHM]_job'` and must match what the job is called over the backend API.
 Ensure `onChange` and `checked` are correct.

 3. If it is a new sequence job, don't forget to add your job to the `ResultsSidebarResubmission` class in `results_sidebar_resubmission.js` and don't forget any tooltips.
-Copy and existing entry and edit as needed.
+Copy an existing entry and edit as needed.

 4. If you need extended sidebar options edit `sidebar.js`.
 Update the `Sidebar` class to include any additional panels when it detects if `'[ALGORITHM]_job'` has been selected.
 And then reference a new class of the form `[Algorithm]Options`.
 Add your new class and the appropriate inputs.
 You MUST ensure that the form input names match the new state variable names you added in step 1 if you added new state variables (i.e. `DisplayArea`'s `this.state` etc...)